-We plan to assess the Council's ability to follow logical and prudent procurement practices that comply with the RESTORE Act and applicable Federal and state regulations.
+We plan to assess the Council's ability to follow logical and prudent procurement practices that comply with the RESTORE Act and applicable Federal and State regulations.

-Sub-recipient Monitoring Process of the Gulf Coast State and Local Governments Receiving RESTORE Act Funding
+Sub-recipient Monitoring Process of Gulf Coast State and Local Governments Receiving RESTORE Act Funding

-We plan to determine whether the state and local governments receiving RESTORE Act funding have sub-recipient monitoring controls in place in accordance with applicable Federal law and regulations.
+We plan to determine whether the State and local governments receiving RESTORE Act funding have sub-recipient monitoring controls in place in accordance with applicable Federal laws and regulations.